ssiddhantsharma/dar-from-lcms/HOW-IT-WORKS.md

 - **Deconvolve the elution window, not the whole run.** Averaging the entire run buries the protein in solvent/background and produces a noisy "grass" spectrum.

----

-## 9. Why the environment is set up the way it is

-UniDec ships two prebuilt binaries with conflicting system requirements: one needs a newer `libstdc++` (GCC 14) and the other needs an older HDF5 shared library.
-A single stock base does not satisfy both, which is why the Dockerfile pins a specific Ubuntu release plus an explicit HDF5 runtime package.
-The `pip install` layer is placed before the script `COPY` so editing the analysis never re-triggers the (slow) install.
-See the Dockerfile comments and `README.md` for specifics.